kavetech2023/AirBnB_clone/README.md

 Description 🏷️
-HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interface in a clone of AirBnB.
+HolbertonBnB is a complete web application, that integrates database storage, a back-end API, and a front-end interface in a clone of AirBnB.

 This team project is part of the (Alx) Holberton School Software Engineering program.
 It represents the first step towards building a full web application.